 The Lamma Meditation Society is pleased to present this new mantra meditation, a short practice of the Kundalini mantra “Sa Ta Na Ma”, in collaboration with Nature Yoga Hong Kong (http://natureyoga.com.hk/), with teacher Brenda Pang and musician DJ Josué.
 Thanks also to our good friend Pragnya Wakhlu (http://www.pragnyawakhlu.com/) for her vocal assistance.

 We have released two versions of the practice: one with instructions in Cantonese by Brenda followed by the practice and one with music only.
-There will also be a video forthcoming.
+There is also a video!

 The practice begins with 3 preparatory chants of “Ong Namo Guru Dev Namo” , which means something like: "I bow to the All-That-Is, I bow to the Divine Wisdom inside myself".
 This mantra is sung at the beginning of every Kundalini practice and serves to connect us to our inner guru and the lineage of gurus from the Kundalini tradition.